vippsas/vipps-wix/README.md

 ![MobilePay](./docs/images/mp.png) *Coming soon for use of Checkout for MobilePay in Finland and Denmark.*

-*This plugin is built and maintained by [Crude](https://crude.no/).*
+*This plugin is built and maintained by [Crude](https://crude.no/).
+For support, contact the [support forum on WordPress.org](https://wordpress.org/support/plugin/woo-vipps).*

 <!-- START_COMMENT -->
 💥 Please use the plugin pages on [https://developer.vippsmobilepay.com](https://developer.vippsmobilepay.com/docs/plugins-ext/wix/). 💥
 <!-- END_COMMENT -->

 This is the official *Vipps Payment for Wix*.
 More than 4 million Norwegians use Vipps.
-Give them a fast and familiar shopping experience in Wix too!
+Give them a fast and familiar shopping experience in Wix, too!

-This is the official Vipps plugin that provides a direct integration with Wix.
+This plugin provides a direct integration with Wix.
 Now, you can let your customers choose Vipps directly in the checkout.

 You can also do important back office tasks such as capture and refund directly from Wix.
-Easy for your customer and easy for you.
+Easy for your customer, and easy for you.

 ## Vipps Payment